Dow’s Microfoaming Technology to Help Mitigate the Carbon Footprint of the Rio 2016 Olympic Games

 - A superior environmental profile compared to traditional packaging

 Light and versatile, microfoamed packaging is ideal for the food industry.
 The technology can also be used to develop flexible packaging for collation shrink, cosmetic, hygiene and cleaning sectors, for applications that include stand-up pouches, laminated PE, PE PET, PE and BOPP films.
 Additional uses include reduced pigment load films, FFS (Fill, Form and Seal) packaging, heavy duty shipping sacks, soft good overwrap packaging and detergent pouches.

 Dow (NYSE: DOW) combines the power of science and technology to passionately innovate what is essential to human progress.
-The Company is driving innovations that extract value from material, polymer, chemical and biological science to help address many of the world's most challenging problems such as the need for clean water, clean energy generation and conservation, and increasing agricultural productivity.
+The Company is driving innovations that extract value from the intersection of chemical, physical and biological sciences to help address many of the world's most challenging problems such as the need for clean water, clean energy generation and conservation, and increasing agricultural productivity.
 Dow's integrated, market-driven, industry-leading portfolio of specialty chemical, advanced materials, agrosciences and plastics businesses delivers a broad range of technology-based products and solutions to customers in approximately 180 countries and in high-growth sectors such as packaging, electronics, water, coatings and agriculture.
-In 2015, Dow had annual sales of nearly $49 billion and employed approximately 49,500 people worldwide.
-The Company's more than 6,000 product families are manufactured at 179 sites in 35 countries across the globe.
+In 2014, Dow had annual sales of more than $58 billion and employed approximately 53,000 people worldwide.
+The Company's more than 6,000 products are manufactured at 201 sites in 35 countries across the globe.
 References to "Dow" or the "Company" mean The Dow Chemical Company and its consolidated subsidiaries unless otherwise expressly noted.
 More information about Dow can be found at www.dow.com.

 For editorial information: